-Though Stem cell therapy is a “new treatment” for osteoarthritis in general it has been around the world for over 20 years and in medicine we have been using this treatment since 2009.
+Stem cell therapy aims to treat the actual damaged tissue which is causing discomfort.
+Though stem cell therapy is a new treatment for osteoarthritis in general, it has been around for over 20 years and has been used in medicine since 2009.
+(Caplan et al, 2011)

-These stromal cells have the potential to carry out repairs as indicated below;
+Stromal cells have the potential to carry out repairs, as indicated below:

 - Target and fight off inflammation (reduce the pain you have)